← Back to ArticlesTraining Tips

 Make It a Habit

 Put it in your calendar.
-Treat it like an appointment you can't miss.
+Treat it like an appointment you cannot miss.
 The people who get good at boxing are the ones who train rain or shine, tired or energetic, motivated or not.

 Motivation gets you through the door the first time.
 Habit keeps you coming back.